-A bucket list goal doesn’t always have to be expensive and time consuming.
-Sometimes it can be simple and cheap (or completely free!).
-Don’t worry, easy doesn’t mean boring, these budget goals can be just as fun as a larger one and more easily achievable.
+A bucket list goal doesn’t always have to be adventurous, expensive and time consuming—sometimes it can be simple and cheap (or completely free!), like reading a classic book or giving blood.
+Some of them can be achieved in a day, and some in less than an hour.
+Don’t worry, easy and quick doesn’t mean boring, these budget goals can be just as fun as a larger ones, just more easily achievable.

 1. ✦ Take a New Route to Work

-How many of you have taken the same route to work everyday; you have the seven stoplights timed perfectly, you pass that same powder-blue house with cream trim that desperately needs a paint touch-up and all the folks outside mowing their lawns will always stop for a moment to wave?
-Then you definitely need to break out of your monotony of your day-to-day life and this goal from the list of Cheap Bucket List Ideas could be one of the easiest & cheapest ways to do it.
+How many of you have taken the same route to work everyday?
+You probably have the same seven stoplights timed perfectly and you pass that same powder-blue house with cream trim that desperately needs a paint touch-up.
+If this is you, then you definitely need to break out of your monotony of your day-to-day life and the simple bucket list idea of taking a new route to work could be one of the easiest & cheapest ways to do it!

 2. ✧ Kiss in the Rain